toebeann/BepInEx.SupermarketSimulator/README.md

 > [!IMPORTANT]
 >
-> **As of the v1.1 update to Supermarket Simulator, MelonLoader compatibility is no longer supported by this pack.**
+> **As of Supermarket Simulator v1.1 (the co-op update), MelonLoader compatibility is no longer supported by this pack.**

-The v1.1 update to Supermarket Simulator made many significant changes to the game which collectively have rendered **all** mods broken.
+_The Supermarket Simulator co-op update (v1.1) to Supermarket Simulator made many significant changes to the game which collectively have rendered **all** mods broken._

-Any mods containing .dll files, whether they were made for BepInEx or MelonLoader will need to be updated to work with the new changes to the game.
-As such, we have made the decision to drop MelonLoader support since the majority of active Supermarket Simulator mod developers are using BepInEx to make and maintain their mods, and the magic glue we previously used to load MelonLoader mods with BepInEx is not supported for the latest IL2CPP game builds.
+**All** mods containing .dll files need to be updated to work with the new changes to the game.
+That includes **all** BepInEx and MelonLoader mods.
+If a mod has not been updated since the co-op update came out, it simply **will not work**.

+As such, we have made the decision to drop MelonLoader support since the majority of active Supermarket Simulator mod developers are using BepInEx to make and maintain their mods, and the magic glue we previously used to load MelonLoader mods with BepInEx does not support the latest IL2CPP game builds.

 If you are a MelonLoader mod developer, I humbly request that you please consider migrating to BepInEx moving forward - users will no longer be able to use both at the same time.